Loading

 How long do OEM Toyota struts last?

-• Uneven Tire Wear: Worn struts can lead to uneven tire wear, which can affect handling and safety.
+• Uneven Tire Wear: Faulty struts can lead to uneven tire wear, as the suspension system is not properly absorbing shocks and distributing weight evenly.

 How long do struts last on a Toyota?